RAF Lossiemouth: No. 5 Force Protection Wing

-No. 5 Force Protection Wing HQ provides operational planning, command and control to two RAF Regiment field squadrons attached to the wing, No. 51 Squadron RAF Regiment and No. 2622 (Highland) Squadron's (RAuxAF), whose purpose is to protect RAF bases at home and abroad from ground attack.
-No. 2622 Squadron consists primarily of RAF Regiment gunners also trained as infantry and has a limited number of personnel in support duties.
+No. 5 Force Protection Wing HQ provides operational planning, command and control to two RAF Regiment field squadrons attached to the wing, No. 51 Squadron RAF Regiment and No. 2622 (Highland) Squadron (RAuxAF), whose purpose is to protect RAF bases at home and abroad from ground attack.
+No. 2622 Squadron consists primarily of RAF Regiment gunners, also trained as infantry and has a limited number of personnel in support duties.
 The unit provides officers and gunners to supplement the regular RAF Regiment on overseas operations and exercises.
-It is the only squadron in the RAF or RAuxAF to have its own Pipes and Drums band, which formed in 1999 and is open to both Service and civilian members.
+It is the only squadron in the RAF or RAuxAF to have its own Pipes and Drums band, which was formed in 1999 and is open to both Service and civilian members.
 It is also the only operational squadron to have spent its existence based at Lossiemouth.
 Both squadrons have seen action on Operation Telic in Iraq and Operation Herrick in Afghanistan, with No. 51 Squadron also involved in Operation Shader against ISIS.

 No. 4 RAF Police Squadron also falls under the command of the wing and has responsibility for policing and security in Scotland and northern England.

-Air Training Corps – Highland Wing
+Air Training Corps – North Scotland Wing

-Lossiemouth is home to the Highland Wing of the Air Training Corps.
-A new Air Cadet Regional Centre was opened in October 2014, which contains the Highland Wing headquarters, activity centre with a flight simulator, radio communications training room, IT Suite and several briefing rooms.
+Lossiemouth is home to the North Scotland Wing of the Air Training Corps.
+A new Air Cadet Regional Centre was opened in October 2014, housing the Highland Wing headquarters, activity centre with a flight simulator, radio communications training room, IT Suite and several briefing rooms.
 Overnight residential accommodation for 48 cadets and 8 adult staff is also provided.
 The centre was named after and opened by retired Group Captain Phil Dacre.